zimolzak/active-learning/Readme.md

 Another approach is variance reduction, in which the next example is chosen so as to maximially reduce the prediction variance.
 For logistic regression, variance reduction constitutes a stepwise optimal approach to choosing the next example [Schein and Ungar, 2007].

-We evaluated the efficacy of these active learning statistics for the purpose of lab adjudication as follows.
+We evaluated the efficacy of these [three?] active learning statistics for the purpose of lab adjudication as follows.
 Using the seven adjudicated datasets summarized in Table 1, we simulated the active learning process under Random Forests and each statistic.
-We plotted learning curves, showing, for each dataset, the 10-fold cross validation accuracy at each step in the active learning process, i.e., after each additional example was labelled (with its previously adjudicated ground truthlabel) in the simulation.
+We plotted learning curves, showing, for each dataset, the 10-fold cross validation accuracy at each step in the active learning process, i.e., after each additional example was labelled (with its previously adjudicated ground truth label) in the simulation.
-[Figure 2: Shows the learning curves]

 Operationalizing as web application
 --------

-Third, we designed and built a user interface around this enhanced system.
 This interface was designed as a single-page web application, with a front-end written in ReactJS and a back-end written in Python.
 The interface allows users to view both the original table of data elements and the feature matrix that the learning algorithm is based on.
 These tables can be looked at separately or viewied side-by-side.
-The tables can be ordered by any column, including, most importantly, the active learning statistic of interest.
+The tables can be sorted by any column, including, most importantly, the active learning statistic of interest.
 As the user labels examples within the tool's interface, these statistics are recomputed and the table is reordered.

 In general, in addition to labelling examples, feature engineering can be quite useful as a way to increase a machine learning system's accuracy quickly.
 In our tool, the feature matrix is initialized as described above for the basic system.
-However, we also provide the user the ability to interact with the feature matrix by adding or removing examples.
-We allow all features, including, for example, individual features corresponding to a single vocabulary word, to be removed.
+However, we also provide the user the ability to interact with the feature matrix by adding or removing examples.  [] We allow all features, including, for example, individual features corresponding to a single vocabulary word, to be removed.
-We allow bag-of-word, categorical, or numerical features to be added, both in case they have been previously removed and in case there is a reason to treat a particular data element differently from our default (e.g., treating the lab test name as a categorical variable instead of using a bag-of-words encoding).
+We allow bag-of-words, categorical, or numerical features to be added, both in case they have been previously removed and in case there is a reason to treat a particular data element differently from our default (e.g., treating the lab test name as a categorical variable instead of using a bag-of-words encoding).
 Most important, we allow the user to specify a regular expression relative to a textual column, and create a feature whose value is the count of that regular expression within the column.
 This is useful because sometimes a clinician or other expert can look at a text field and easily formulate a pattern that should be excluded or included; including a feature that matches that pattern can substantially increase the ability of the machine learning system to correctly classify examples.
 For example, [Andy, do you have an example?].